This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE.

 Jump in here and the world of KidLit (writing, illustrating, publishing) will open up to you.

 (If you’re brand-new, KidLit is short for Children’s Literature #industryjargon)

 That way I can write you quirky, informative letters (people LOVE my museletters) AND I can let you know when I have new offers.

 Plus, I can throw some freebies your way—such as Scribbles Crackers (they’ll INSTANTLY get you writing in new and sparkly ways).

 See you on the shiny side!

 Remember: If you’re on my mailing list you’ll automatically be updated on all our news, including Duck Pond memberships.

 PS Want to check out the books I’ve written?
-CLICK HERE to visit the Jen Storer Author website.
+CLICK HERE for Jen Storer Author website.